oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/intro/intro.md

 ![error logging in](images/loginfailed.png)

-Make sure to sign out of your newly created account, at the top right corner of your screen
+Make sure to sign out of your newly created account, at the top right corner of your screen:

 ![log out](images/logout.jpg)

 And login back again.

+> **Note**: if you still get the error message, waiting for email confirmation, wait a couple of minutes and try again.

 You may now [proceed to the next lab](#next).